haacked/haacked.com/_posts/2015/2015-06-29-git-migrate.markdown

 categories: [github git]
 ---

-Show of hands if this everm happens to you.
+Show of hands if this ever happens to you.
 After a long day of fighting fires at work, you settle into your favorite chair to unwind and write code.
 Your fingers fly over the keyboard punctuating your code with semi-colons or parentheses or whatever is appropriate.

 But after a few commits, it dawns on you that you're in the wrong branch.
 Yeah?
 Me too.
 This happens to me all the time because I lack impulse control.
 You can put your hands down now.